LR-FHSS: Overview and Performance Analysis: Abstract

 \section{Abstract}

-LoRa--E is a new physical layer developed by Semtech to increase the capacity of LoRaWAN in dense and congested deployments.
-It has also been designed to address extremely long-range and large-scale communication scenarios with a focus on reaching gateway devices installed on satellites.
-Thanks to its design principles, it finely manages packet transmission, enabling Quality-of-Service policies on a per-packet basis.
-The core of LoRa--E is a Fast Frequency Hopping Spread Spectrum Modulation (FHSS) that uses frequency hopping sequences in which $\sim$50~ms fragments are transmitted.
-Given the notorious adoption of LoRaWAN in the IoT application landscape, this article is a reference for understanding how exactly LoRa--E works, what performance it offers, and what its limitations are.
+Long Range-Frequency Hopping Spread Spectrum (LR-FHSS) is the new physical layer designed to address extremely long-range and large-scale communication scenarios, such as satellite IoT.
+At its core is a fast frequency hopping technique designed to offer higher network capacity while offering the same radio link budget as LoRa.
+Additionally, LR-FHSS finely manages packet transmission thanks to its design principles, enabling QoS policies on a per-packet basis.
+Given the notorious adoption of LoRaWAN in the IoT application landscape, this article is a reference for understanding how exactly LR-FHSS works, the performance it can offer, and its limitations and research opportunities.